confluentinc/ksql/docs/operate-and-deploy/high-availability-pull-queries.md

 ```

 The latter configuration is the url propagated to other nodes for inter-node requests, so
 it must be reachable from other hosts/pods in the cluster.
-This is critical to making a
+Inter-node requests are critical in a
 multi-node cluster and can be read about more [here](installation/server-config/index.md#configuring-listeners-of-a-ksqldb-cluster).

-While waiting for a failed node to restart is one possibility, it make take more downtime than you
+While waiting for a failed node to restart is one possibility, it may incur more downtime than you
 want and it may not be possible if there is a more serious failure.
 The other possibility is to have
 replicas of the data, ready to go when they're needed.
 Fortunately, {{ site.kstreams }} provides a
 mechanism to do this: